 Scheduled orders are assigned to a time slot according to the PrepEndTime for the order.

-The system never throttles until the max has been exceeded -- thereby allowing for very large orders that might exceed the maximum on their own.
-If such a large order is placed, the system will still protect the store operations by throttling any further orders desired for that time slot.
+The system never throttles until the max is exceeded allowing for very large orders to still be processed.
+If a large order is placed, the system will still protect the store operations by throttling any further orders desired for that time slot.

 Throttling ASAP Orders